google/WebFundamentals/src/content/en/updates/2020/08/chrome-devtools-issues-tab.md

 As well as humans, it's also difficult for automated processes to interact with console messages.
 For example, developers might use Chrome Headless and Puppeteer in a Continuous Integration/Continuous Deployment scenario.
 Because console messages are just strings, developers need to write regular expressions or some other parser to extract actionable information.

-## The solution: Structured and actionable issue reporting
+## The solution: structured and actionable issue reporting

-To find a better solution to the problems we discovered, we first started thinking about the requirements and collected them in a [Design Doc](https://docs.google.com/document/d/1F6R5Bpb3qHNzGPNBSXwEJ_eP8L-anIj0WinxOIyAh54/edit#heading=h.ronwk0bge64o).
+To find a better solution to the problems we discovered, we first started thinking about the requirements and collected them in a [Design Doc](https://docs.google.com/document/d/1F6R5Bpb3qHNzGPNBSXwEJ_eP8L-anIj0WinxOIyAh54/edit).

 Our goal is to present issues in a way that clearly **explains the problem**, and **how to fix it**.